How to make Dandelion Oil

 After 2 weeks it’s time to strain the oil.
 The instructions said to use cheesecloth.
 I didn’t have any, so I used a fine mesh plastic coffee filter and it worked extremely well.

-I dumped the content from the glass jar into the filter and then balanced the filter back on the glass jar and let it drain.
+I poured the content from the glass jar into the filter and then balanced the filter back on the glass jar and let it drain.
 At the end I gently squeezed the dandelion flowers.

 Then I transferred the oil in a small clean sterile glass bottle.

-Label this bottle with the finishing date.
+I labeled this bottle with the finishing date.
 The oil should last about 1 year when stored in a cool, dark place.
 (Haven’t labeled my bottle yet)

 I got about 1/2 cup of infused oil.
 It has a lovely smell.